usememos/memos/README.md

 See more in the example [`docker-compose.yaml`](./docker-compose.yaml) file.

-If you want to stop and update the image, try
+If you want to upgrade the version of memos, use the following command.

 ```sh
 docker-compose down && docker-compose build --no-cache && docker-compose up -d